H3199/duunihaku/README.md

 ## Overview

 LinkedIn’s job search filters are often too restrictive.
-These scripts uses the **TheirStack API** to fetch and filter jobs for me.
+These scripts use the **TheirStack API** to fetch and filter jobs for me.